Princess Michael of Kent

 Princess Michael of Kent (born Baroness Marie-Christine Anna Agnes Hedwig Ida von Reibnitz, 15 January 1945) is a member of the British royal family.
-She is married to Prince Michael of Kent, who is a grandson of King George V. Princess Michael of Kent was an interior designer before becoming an author; she has written several books on European royalty.
+She is married to Prince Michael of Kent, a grandson of King George V. Marie-Christine worked as an interior designer and later became an author, publishing several books on European royalty.

 Early life and ancestry

-Princess Michael was born Freiin (Baroness) Marie-Christine Anna Agnes Hedwig Ida von Reibnitz, on 15 January 1945, in Karlovy Vary in Nazi-occupied Czechoslovakia, then officially Karlsbad in the German-populated Sudetenland, now in the Czech Republic.
-She was born at the family estates of her Austrian maternal grandmother, Princess Hedwig von Windisch-Graetz (1878–1918).

-She is born into the Reibnitz family, an ancient (uradel) German nobility from Silesia who can trace their noble lineage back to 1288 with Henricus de Rybnicz.
-The ancestral seat of the family was Rybnica in present-day Poland.
-On her father's side, Princess Michael is a descendant of the Burggrafen of Dohna, Herrand III von Trauttmansdorff and Nostitz family, who are also ancestors of Queen Elizabeth II.
+Baroness Marie-Christine Anna Agnes Hedwig Ida von Reibnitz was born on 15 January 1945 in the German-populated Sudetenland under Nazi-occupied Czechoslovakia.
+She was born at the Jagdschloss Inselthal on her mother's estate in Tachau, which her mother had inherited from her own mother, Princess Hedwig of Windisch-Graetz.
+The family had relocated to the hunting lodge after their primary residence, Kladrau Abbey overlooking the lake, was seized by the German military to serve as their main headquarters.
+Her birth was subsequently registered in Carlsbad (now Karlovy Vary).

-She is the younger daughter of Freiherr Günther Hubertus von Reibnitz (1894–1983) by his second wife, Countess Maria Anna Carolina Franziska Walburga Bernadette Szapáry von Muraszombath, Széchysziget und Szapár (1911–1988), who was the daughter of Count Friedrich Szapáry von Muraszombath, Széchysziget und Szapár, the Austro-Hungarian Ambassador to Saint Petersburg at the outbreak of the First World War.
-On her mother's side, she is a descendant of the House of Lobkowicz and many other Austrian princely houses, who are also ancestors of her husband, Prince Michael and Charles III.
+She is the younger daughter of Freiherr Günther Hubertus von Reibnitz (1894–1983) and his second wife, Countess Maria Anna Carolina Franziska Walburga Bernadette Szapáry von Muraszombath, Széchysziget und Szapár (1911–1988), the daughter of Count Friedrich Szapáry von Muraszombath, Széchysziget und Szapár, who served as the Austro-Hungarian Ambassador to Saint Petersburg at the outbreak of the First World War.
+Her Austrian maternal grandmother was Princess Hedwig von Windisch-Graetz (1878–1918), the eldest daughter of Alfred III, Prince of Windisch-Grätz, who served as the 11th Minister-President of Austria and was President of the Imperial Council from 1895 to 1918.